AyanoNK/the-batch-rag/README.md

 ### Setting up the project environemnt

 - [x] Create the chat frontend
-- [ ] Create the backend API with some mock calls for the frontend to call
+- [x] Create the backend API with some mock calls for the frontend to call
-- [ ] Create the vector database for embeddings
+- [x] Create the vector database for embeddings

 ### Scrapping

 - [x] Create a scrapper to get the data from The Batch

-### Embedding

-- [ ] Create a cronjob that takes the data from the scrapper and embeds it
-- [ ] Use the cronjob to upload the embeddings to the vector database.
-Beware of duplicates.

 ### Interaction

-- [ ] Use an LLM to interact with the user, using the vector database to retrieve data from the user query
+- [x] Use an LLM to interact with the user, using the vector database to retrieve data from the user query
-- [ ] Use the LLM to generate a summary of the data retrieved from the vector database.
+- [x] Use the LLM to generate a summary of the data retrieved from the vector database.
-- [ ] Use the resulting summary to expose an API endpoint.
+- [x] Use the resulting summary to expose an API endpoint.

 ## Reference